 Our SENCO team has many years' experience in leadership, pastoral support and high-quality teaching and support.
-Mr Owsley is currently studying for the NASENCO (National Award for Special Educational Needs Coordinator).
-Miss Beveridge has an extensive background as an SEN teacher.
+Mr Owsley holds the NASENCO Award (National Award for Special Educational Needs Coordinator) as well as an MA1 in Education and an MBA2 in Senior Leadership.
+Miss Beveridge has an extensive background as a SEND teacher and is a fully qualified TEEP trainer (Teacher Effectiveness Enhanced Programme), has specialist training in SCERTS3 and Makaton and is currently studying for her NPQML4.